ckan/ckanext-harvest/README.rst

 Installation
 ============

-This extension requires CKAN v2.0 or later, although the CKAN harvester can harvest from CKANs of earlier versions.
+This extension requires CKAN v2.0 or later on both the CKAN it is installed into and the CKANs it harvests.
+However you are unlikely to encounter a CKAN running a version lower than 2.0.

 1. The harvest extension can use two different backends.
 You can choose whichever you prefer depending on your needs, but Redis has been found to be more stable